Can You Get Salon-Worthy Hair at Home?

 Even if your hair isn't terribly frizzy or unruly, a smoothing serum can make all the difference in your blowout.
 Apply your smoothing serum on freshly combed, slightly air-dried hair.
 To do so, rub the product between the palms of your hands and work it through your hair with your fingertips.
 Comb through to make sure the product is evenly distributed.

-After applying your smoothing serum, apply a few sprays of blow dry spray to your hair for added moisture and shine.
-Concentrate the product at your ends and comb through to make sure the product is evenly distributed.
+After applying serum, apply a few sprays of blow dry spray to your hair for added moisture and shine.
+Concentrate the product at your ends and comb through to evenly distribute.

 Invest in Quality Styling Tools